 Casein is a milk protein that’s a by-product of making cheese just like whey is.
 But casein is the solid substance or the curds.

 Naked Nutrition’s powder digests slowly, which makes it excellent for drinking at bedtime.
-It’s made without artificial dyes and sweeteners and offers 26 g of protein per serving.
+It’s made without artificial dyes and sweeteners and offers 26 grams of protein per serving.

 Mt.
 Capra combines casein and whey protein from goat milk and flavors it with organic cocoa and Stevia.

-On the bright side, this product has 20 g of protein per serving and comes from grass-fed goats.
+On the bright side, this product has 20 grams of protein per serving and comes from grass-fed goats.

 PaleoPro packs 25 g of protein per serving in their powder.
 It’s not based on whey or soy.
 Instead, it comes from easy-to-digest animal protein.